D3MNetworks/trkr/README.md

 ## Usage

-Using trkr is as simple as running `trkr`.
-A list of valid command is available by running `trkr help`.
+Using trkr is as simple as running `trkr run`.
+A list of valid command is available by running `trkr --help`.

 ### Description